Lynton Fitzpatrick

 Lynton Fitzpatrick (born 17 January 1967) is a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL).
+He later had Connor Fitzpatrick and Jade Fitzpatrick and ended up marrying Sue Fitzpatrick.

 Fitzpatrick, recruited locally from Footscray District Football League team Deer Park, was a defender.
 He made 18 senior appearances for Footscray, from 1987 to 1989.
 Geelong secured him in the 1990 Pre-Season Draft but he didn't play a league game for the club.
 He went on to have a noted career with Werribee in the Victorian Football Association (later Victorian Football League).
 A member of Werribee's 1993 premiership team, Fitzpatrick won the club's best and fairest award in 1995 and was captain for the next two seasons.